Edmond James de Rothschild: Early years

-A member of the French branch of the Rothschild banking dynasty, he was born in the Paris suburb of Boulogne-Billancourt, Hauts-de-Seine, the youngest child of James Mayer Rothschild and Betty von Rothschild.
-He grew up in the world of the Second Republic and the Second Empire and was a soldier "Garde Mobile" in the first Franco-Prussian War.
+Rothschild was born in the Paris suburb of Boulogne-Billancourt, Hauts-de-Seine, the youngest child of James Mayer Rothschild and Betty von Rothschild.
+He grew up as the son of the patriarch of the French branch of the Rothschild banking dynasty in the world of the Second Republic and the Second Empire, and served in the “Garde Mobile" in the Franco-Prussian War.